The best independent guide to the Algarve

 The marina complex of Vilamoura

-Sagres is at the far western side of the Algarve, and is a wild and rugged region of towering cliffs, vast beaches and powerful seas.
+Sagres is located on the far western side of the Algarve region.
+This remote fishing town lies in a wild and rugged region that boasts towering cliffs, vast beaches, and powerful seas.

-These huge waves make Sagres a favourite for surfing, while the ramshackle appearance of the town conceals an underling trendy vibe.
+These huge waves make Sagres a favourite for surfing, while the ramshackle appearance of the town conceals an underlying trendy vibe.

 The untamed natural scenery of Sagres is very different from the tranquillity found in the rest of the Algarve, and is a wonderful day trip if you appreciate natures raw beauty or an outdoors person.